apitrace/apitrace/docs/USAGE.markdown

 See the `ld.so` man page for more information about `LD_PRELOAD` and `LD_LIBRARY_PATH` environment flags.

-### Android ###

-To trace standalone native OpenGL ES applications, use `LD_PRELOAD=/path/to/egltrace.so /path/to/application` as described in the previous section.
-To trace Java applications, refer to Android.markdown.

 ### Mac OS X ###

 Run the application you want to trace as